craftcms/docs/docs/commerce/3.x/customers.md

 After a user is registered and verified, whenever they log in, all guest orders that used the email address belonging to that user are transferred to the logged in user.
 This means, even if a registered user makes an anonymous/guest order, the next time they log in, the order will appear in their order history, as long as they used the same email address.

-Customers can be found in the Control Panel by going to  Commerce → Customers.
+Customers can be found in the control panel by navigating to Commerce → Customers.

 ## Customer List